Cover-Only vs Full Magazine

 Start Here

-If you’re shopping vintage print artifacts, this entry helps you confirm exactly what you’re buying—so your expectations match the collectible format.
+If you’re shopping vintage paper artifacts, this guide helps you confirm exactly what you’re buying—so your expectations match the collectible format.

 Museum Entrance: Vintage Ads Resource Hub | Vintage Ads Buyer Guide | Certificate of Authenticity